Medicare Enrollment FAQ

 Do I need to either enroll in Medicare or formally opt out?

-If you don’t provide Medicare covered items and services, but you order covered clinical laboratory services, imaging services, or DMEPOS for patients who are on Medicare, you need to either enroll or formally opt out.
-You can enroll using a shorter enrollment form called CMS-855-O. By June 1, 2015, if you are not enrolled or opted out, Medicare will not reimburse prescription drugs you prescribe for a patient with a Medicare Part D prescription drug plan.
+If you don’t provide Medicare Part B covered items and services, but you order covered clinical laboratory services, imaging services, or DMEPOS for patients who are on Medicare, you need to either enroll or formally opt out.
+You can enroll using a shorter enrollment form called CMS-855-O.

-How can I find out which dental items and services are covered by Medicare?
+How can I find out which dental items and services are covered by Medicare Part B?

-Medicare generally does not cover routine dental items and services.
+Medicare Part B generally does not cover routine dental items and services.
 See Centers for Medicare & Medicaid Services "Medicare Dental Coverage."

 A narrow exception permits coverage of certain dental services that are necessary to the provision of certain Medicare covered medical services.

-Medicare may also cover certain medical procedures that dentists are licensed to perform (for example, a biopsy for oral cancer).
+Medicare Part B may also cover certain medical procedures that dentists are licensed to perform (for example, a biopsy for oral cancer).

 In addition, certain dental items and services, such as dental sleep apnea devices, may be covered in certain geographic areas through local coverage determinations, provided specific requirements are met.

-Medicare Advantage Plans provide Medicare-covered benefits to members, and sometimes offer extra benefits that original Medicare doesn't cover, such as dental services.
+Medicare Advantage Plans provide Medicare-covered benefits to members, and sometimes offer extra benefits that original Medicare doesn't cover, such as dental services (see FAQs above).

-Dentists can ask their local Medicare contractors which items and services are covered.
-A state-by-state map on the CMS website provides contact information for all Medicare contractors.
+Dentists can ask their local Medicare contractors which items and services are covered by Medicare Part B. A state-by-state map on the CMS website provides contact information for all Medicare contractors.

-I provide Medicare covered items and services.
+I provide Medicare Part B covered items and services.
 How do I enroll in Medicare?

 How do I opt out of Medicare?

 Information about opting out of Medicare is available in Chapter 15, Section 40 of the CMS Medicare Benefits Policy Manual.
-Information is also available in the CMS publication Opting Out of Medicare and/or Electing to Order and Refer Services (PDF).
+Information is also available in the CMS publication Opting out of Medicare and/or Electing to Order and Certify Items and Services to Medicare Beneficiaries (PDF).
 The ADA resource Opting Out of the Medicare Program contains a general discussion of the opt-out procedure.
 Medicare Opt-Out FAQ answers some additional questions about opting out.

-CMS has developed a simplified enrollment form CMS-855-O (PDF) for dentists and other health care professionals who wish to enroll only in order and prescribe for Medicare beneficiaries.
+Dentists may use the simplified enrollment form CMS-855-O (PDF), which CMS developed for dentists and other health care professionals who wish to enroll only to order covered clinical laboratory services, imaging services, and DMEPOS for Medicare beneficiaries.

-Additional information about enrolling only to order and prescribe (and not to bill Medicare for covered services) is available in the CMS fact sheet Medicare Enrollment Guidelines for Ordering/Referring Providers (PDF).
+Additional information about enrolling only to order imaging, clinical laboratory and DMEPOS (and not to bill Medicare for covered services) is available at Medicare Provider Enrollment.

-Note that dentists and other practitioners who complete Form CMS-855-O cannot send claims to Medicare for providing covered items and services.
-They do not have Medicare billing privileges for the purpose of submitting claims to Medicare for services that they furnish to Medicare beneficiaries.
-See the CMS fact sheet Medicare Enrollment Guidelines for Ordering/Referring Providers (PDF).
+Note that dentists and other practitioners who enroll only to order imaging, clinical laboratory and DMEPOS cannot send claims to Medicare for providing Part B covered items and services.
+They do not have Medicare billing privileges for the purpose of submitting claims to Medicare for such services that they furnish to Medicare beneficiaries.
+See Medicare Provider Enrollment.

 Form CMS-855-O is available in hard copy format and there is an electronic version on PECOS.